ashgoren/registration/README.md

 ---

-# Hibernation for projects not actively in use

-Putting a project into hibernation:
-- `npm run disable-apis <PROJECT_ID>`

-Removing a project from hibernation:
-- `npm run enable-apis <PROJECT_ID>`

----

 # Helper scripts

-See `scripts/README.md` for details on scripts to query Firestore and Google Sheets.
+See `scripts/README.md` for details on scripts to query database and payment processor.